pingcap/docs-cn/system-variables.md

 - Default value: `ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION`
 - This variable controls a number of MySQL compatibility behaviors.
 See [SQL Mode](/sql-mode.md) for more information.

+### sql_require_primary_key <span class="version-mark">New in v6.3.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable controls whether to enforce the requirement that a table has a primary key.
+After this variable is enabled, attempting to create or alter a table without a primary key will produce an error.
+- This feature is based on the similarly named [`sql_require_primary_key`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_sql_require_primary_key) in MySQL 8.0.
+- It is strongly recommended to enable this variable when using TiCDC.
+This is because replicating changes to a MySQL sink requires that tables have a primary key.

 ### sql_select_limit <span class="version-mark">New in v4.0.2</span>

 - Scope: SESSION | GLOBAL